Latin Name: Syringa villosa

-Seed Source: Improved seed strain, shelterbelt near Indian Head Saskatchewan.
+Seed Source: Improved seed strain, seed production orchard near Indian Head Saskatchewan.

 Height and Spread: 4m x 3m

 Overview: The seed strain was developed for tree planting in the Canadian prairies.
 It is a composite of parent trees from selected lilac shelterbelts.
 It is a medium-large, hardy shrub with an oval-shaped crown.
 It has basal sprouts but does not spread by suckers.
 It was named in honour of Charlie Edwards assistant superintendent of the Indian Head Forest Nursery Station from 1909 to 1950.

 SEED TREATMENT / SOWING